-The first step in resolving your throat problem is figuring out what’s going on.
+The first step in resolving your throat or voice problem is figuring out what’s going on.
 Because our physicians specialize exclusively in the care of the throat, they’re extraordinarily knowledgeable about injuries and disease conditions that may affect the throat.
 They also have access to the full range of the latest diagnostic devices and techniques.

 Comprehensive Throat, Swallowing Assessment